bitovi/academy/src/technology-consulting/5-communication.md

 - **Create communication templates:** Develop templates for status updates or progress reports to maintain consistency and save time.
 - **Maintain a communication log:** Keep track of key communications, discussions, and follow-up actions to monitor consistency and accountability.

+Questions to reflect:

+- Have you worked on projects where expectations between team members did not match?
+How did you resolve it?

 ### Respect

-Effective communication means respecting the diverse identities and experiences of your coworkers and clients.
-Using clear, inclusive, and respectful language helps everyone work better together, especially when dealing with sensitive topics.
+Effective communication is built on respecting diverse perspectives, identities, and experiences.
+Using clear, inclusive, and respectful language fosters better collaboration and helps create a supportive, professional environment.

-Being conscious of the impact your words and actions have on others helps maintain a respectful and inclusive workplace.
+Being mindful of how your words and actions affect others is key to maintaining respect and inclusivity in any setting.

+- **Handle disagreements:** It’s natural to disagree at times, but always do so respectfully.
+For example, say, “I see your point, but I have a different perspective,” rather than dismissing someone’s ideas outright.
+- **Introduce yourself with pronouns:** Share your pronouns when introducing yourself.
+For example, “Hi, I’m [Your Name], and I use they/them pronouns.”
+This sets a welcoming tone and encourages others to share theirs.
-- **Use preferred pronouns:** Always use people’s preferred pronouns in all communications.
-If you’re unsure, politely ask or listen to how they refer to themselves.
-For example, “Hi, my name is [Your Name], and I use he/him pronouns.
-How about you?”
+- **Use preferred pronouns:** Always use the pronouns people prefer.
+If you’re unsure, it’s okay to ask politely or use “they” until clarified.
+- **Respect names and pronunciations:** Never hesitate to ask someone how to pronounce their name.
+It’s better to ask than to guess or get it wrong, as this demonstrates genuine respect.
+- **Address accessibility thoughtfully:** If you’re in a position to help, such as organizing a meeting, ask about accessibility needs in a respectful way (e.g., “Is there anything I can do to make this space more accessible for you?”).
-- **When in doubt, ask:** Respectfully ask others about their names, pronouns, accessibility needs, or anything else to maintain respect.
+- **When in doubt, ask:** Whether it’s about pronouns, names, or accessibility, asking politely and thoughtfully is always better than making assumptions.

+Never be pushy about these things, especially if it’s not appropriate for your role or the situation.

+Tips and techniques:

+- **Avoid assumptions:** Don’t assume that everyone has the same perspective or experience.
+Instead, ask questions to understand their viewpoints.
+Phrasing like, “Can you share your thoughts on this?” encourages open dialogue.
+- **Respond to pronoun mistakes appropriately:** If a wrong pronoun is used, correct it promptly and move on without drawing excessive attention.

+A colleague’s perspective on pronouns:

+> If you witness or inflict a misgendering through name or pronouns in a brief quickly corrected accidental moment, in 99.9% of cases, you should not bring it up again with the person misgendered at all.
+Any conversation about it re-opens the wound/irritation/uncomfortable situation, keeps their attention on it much much longer than it needs to be, and can really cause a lot more damage than something that will have otherwise been completely forgotten.
+>
+> It makes sense to bring it up with managers if you think it needs to be noted and want to be supportive; they can quietly keep an eye out for any patterns.
+Please try to avoid dragging it out with the misgendered person though.

+### Inclusivity

 Inclusivity is a core Bitovi value.
 Part of that is recognizing how people want to be identified and making an effort to use the terms they prefer.
 It’s a small step that goes a long way in creating a positive, collaborative environment.

-- **Avoid problematic colloquialisms:** Steer clear of expressions with unintended negative connotations or cultural insensitivity, such as “long time no see.”
-Use clear and neutral phrases like “it’s been a while” or “general guideline.”
 - **Use gender-inclusive language:** Choose words that respect and acknowledge the diversity of your audience.
 Avoid gendered terms like “guys” or “ladies”; instead, use neutral terms like “everyone,” “team,” or “folks.”
 Be mindful of cultural references or idioms that might not resonate with everyone.
-- **Avoid words with racial bias:** Allowlist/denylist (not whitelist/blacklist), pre–approved (not grandfathered in), etc.
+- **Avoid language with harmful connotations:** Use terms like allowlist/denylist (instead of whitelist/blacklist) and pre-approved (instead of [grandfathered-in](https://www.npr.org/sections/codeswitch/2013/10/21/239081586/the-racial-history-of-the-grandfather-clause)).
+This avoids language rooted in or associated with negative or exclusionary connotations.
-- **Eliminate ableist language:** Refrain from using words like “blind,” “crazy,” “crippling,” “crutch,” “lame,” or “deaf” metaphorically.
+- **Eliminate ableist language:** Refrain from using words like “blind,” [“crazy,”](https://personifycorp.com/blog/10-words-you-should-stop-using-in-the-events-industryand-everywhere/) “crippling,” “crutch,” “lame,” or “deaf” metaphorically.
 Instead, choose specific, non-derogatory language.
 For example, say “I didn’t notice that issue” instead of “I’m blind to that issue.”
+- **Avoid problematic colloquialisms:** Steer clear of expressions with unintended negative connotations or cultural insensitivity, such as [“long time no see.”](https://personifycorp.com/blog/words-to-stop-using/) Use clear and neutral phrases like “it’s been a while” or “general guideline.”
 - **Be mindful of cultural differences:** Recognize that communication styles and meanings can vary across cultures.
 By being open to learning about and respecting different cultural norms, you can communicate more effectively in diverse teams.

 Clear and inclusive communication ensures everyone can fully understand and engage in conversations.